Education and Academic Support! / College Readiness and Retention

 Kingsborough Community College SPARK Program

-The SPARK initiative aligns with the foundation’s previous support of KCC, which made it the first SingleStop center within any CUNY institution.
+*The Foundation’s previous support of KCC made it the first SingleStop center within any CUNY institution.
 SingleStop was found to have halved the dropout rate of low-income students and was replicated to all two-year CUNY schools with similar success.